For the best ayam buah keluak, assam laksa, itek tim, otak-otak and kueh pie tee, head to our fave Peranakan restaurants in the city.

-History lesson time: the inter-marriages between the Straits Chinese and Malays offers a delicate culture of the Nyonyas (the ladies) and the Babas (the gentlemen).
-This was then translated to Peranakan traditional fashion, handmade crafts, and, of course, its special cuisine.
-Like the culture and heritage, Peranakan food is rich and full of complex flavours – it is after all, a mix of Chinese, Malay and Indonesian cuisines, resulting in a heady and wondrous combination of all things spicy, aromatic and homely.
-Of course we’ve got the best Peranakan places to try out in Singapore…
+History lesson time: The inter-marriages between Straits Chinese and Malays birthed a delicate culture of the Nyonyas (ladies) and the Babas (gentlemen).
+This was then translated to Peranakan traditional fashion, handmade crafts and, of course, delicious cuisine.
+Like the culture and heritage, Peranakan food is rich and full of complex flavours – it is, after all, a mix of Chinese, Malay and Indonesian cuisines, resulting in a heady and wondrous combination of all things spicy, aromatic and homely.
+Hungry yet?
+Look no further for the best Peranakan places to try…

-Fourth generation Baba Bob Seah is the chef-owner here and he puts out smashing favourites like babi assam (braised pork in a tangy tamarind sauce), itek tim (salted vegetable duck soup), and gula Melaka sago pudding.
-Uncomplicated, honest, and comforting – just the way we like it.
-Pssst, some of the guests this place has seen include past presidents and even some Thai royalty.
+Boasting three Peranakan dining concepts, restaurant group House of Peranakan is owned by fourth- generation Baba Bob Seah, so you know you’re in for an authentic feast.
+Tuck into smashing favourites like babi assam (braised pork in tangy tamarind sauce), itek tim (salted vegetable duck soup) and gula melaka sago pudding.
+Uncomplicated, honest and comforting – just the way we like it.
+Psst: Some of the guests this place has seen include past presidents and even Thai royalty.

 Ivins Peranakan Restaurant

-The décor here at this Bukit Timah restaurant isn’t exactly eye-catching, but Ivins Peranakan, you’re not here for the ‘gram.
-At affordable prices, you can fill your plates with itek sio (braised duck in tamarind and coriander gravy), sambal prawns, and curry fish head.
+The decor at this Bukit Timah restaurant isn’t exactly eye-catching, but you’re not here for the ‘gram anyway.
+At affordable prices, you can fill your plates with itek sio (braised duck in tamarind and coriander gravy), sambal prawns and curry fish head.
 Notice a trend?
 They’re all dishes with gravy that you should definitely mix your rice in… you’ll thank us later.

 Ivins Peranakan Restaurant, 21 Binjai Park, Singapore 589827

 Guan Hoe Soon Restaurant